310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Midori %}
-Ah--…… Sorry, I just had this sudden urge to kill… Wow, I’ve seen it before in movies, but… your mind really *does* go completely blank…
+Ah—…… Sorry, I just had this sudden urge to kill… Wow, I’ve seen it before in movies, but… your mind really *does* go completely blank…
 {% endbubble %}

 {% bubble Tetora %}